emory/inc-mm-v4/_pages/about.md

 ## Work & Availability

 My consulting practice, [due\|vigilance](http://duevigilance.com/), is where you can learn more about my consulting services.
-At the time of this writing, I'm not taking clients for technical or security engagements, **I am, however, very *available* for script review** on creative projects for the web, paper, television and film.
+Summer of 2019 I am taking clients for technical or security engagements, **I am especially very *available* for script review** on creative projects for the web, paper, television and film.
 If you're working on a project that could benefit from some experise on the *seedy underbelly of the Internet*, please tell me all about it.
 I would love to give your project some extra authenticity without losing your audience in the process.
 I can make very complex things approachable by non-nerds, and yet relevant and accurate enough for even the most grizzly of neckbeards.

 ## Contact